10 Growth Hacking Strategies That Get Your Business on Top of the IndustryAbbakin

 Creating your progress goals is an important part of any campaign.
 Each goal set should be SMART and prioritized.

 SMART goals are: Specific, Measurable, Attainable, Realistic, and Timely.

 With goals in place, it’s important to know your key performance indicators (KPIs) and build milestones into your road-map.

 Your KPIs are the key metrics that truly impact your goals.
 If you’ve set a goal to sign up 250 new users per month, one of your KPIs would be focused on sign-up conversion rates.

 If your goal is to reach $50,000 in monthly recurring revenue by the end of this year, one of your KPIs would be focused on customer lifetime value.

 Milestones are the steps along the way that will prove your progress toward those goals.
-What’s most important is that you make a plan of how you’re going to divide that goals.
+What’s most important is that you make a plan of how you’re going to drive that goals.

 Even with inbound leads costing an average of 61% less than outbound leads, marketing still costs you money.
-Set a budget for your growth marketing campaigns.
+So, remember to set a budget for your growth marketing campaigns.

 #10.
 Measure Results, Iterate often, and Celebrate Small Successes